DrewThomasson/VoxNovel/readme.md

 - Make it so that all the included voices and models already have their premade own demo voices
 - Make it so that the demo audio for the cloned voices is not their reference audio but what their voices sound like generated
 - Using whisper transcriptions to cut hallucinations out of generated audio
+- adding a low vram checkbox option in gui

 ## Special thanks to:
 -@sidharthrajaram